Special Report: UAE emerges as hub for companies helping Venezuela avoid U.S. oil sanctions

 And anchored off the Paraguana Peninsula is the Nabiin.
 Muhit Maritime took over that vessel in November, according to the Equasis database.
 It used to go by another name, the Euroforce - one of the tankers Washington sanctioned in June.

-Reporting by Luc Cohen in New York and Marianna Parraga in Mexico City; Additional reporting by Rania El Gamal, Lisa Barrington and Aziz El Yaakoubi in Dubai, Matt Spetalnick in Washington, DC, Michelle Nichols in New York, Chris Scicluna in Malta, Muyu Xu in Beijing, Lefteris Papadimas in Athens, Mircely Guanipa in Maracay, Venezuela and Jonathan Saul in London.
+Reporting by Luc Cohen in New York and Marianna Parraga in Mexico City; Additional reporting by Rania El Gamal, Lisa Barrington and Aziz El Yaakoubi in Dubai, Matt Spetalnick in Washington, DC, Michelle Nichols in New York, Chris Scicluna in Malta, Muyu Xu in Beijing, Lefteris Papadimas in Athens, Mircely Guanipa in Maracay, Venezuela and Jonathan Saul in London.; Edited by Daniel Flynn and Cassell Bryan-Low

 Our Standards: The Thomson Reuters Trust Principles.